The changing face of early Australia

 Within migrant groups the was also, by necessity, social diversity, change, interaction and adaptation in cultural practices.
 This became more visible in the period after the First World War as different mixes of genders and generations from the diverse societies worked hard to forge a new life in Australia.

 The social face of early Australia changed from one dominated by British settlers, Aborigines and Torres Strait Islanders to having Chinese people became part of a significant minority of Australian society.
 The Chinese were the main suppliers of vegetables, tea, furniture, silk, tailoring and laundry services in the colonies and outnumbered the British on the Palmer River goldfields and in Darwin.
 While the work of the Chinese, Afghans, Indians and Pacific Islanders, whose populations had more than halved, was largely replaced by southern Europeans, in the federated Australia, following the enactment of the White Australia Policy in 1901, their contributions came to be part of Australian social identity.

-- Julie Stacker and Peri Stewart, Chinese immigrants and Chinese–Australians in New South Wales - Research guide 1, National Archives of Australia
+- National Archives of Australia, Julie Stacker and Peri Stewart, Chinese immigrants and Chinese – Australians in New South Wales

 - Immigration Museum, Melbourne

-- Migration Museum - History Trust of South Australia
+- History Trust of South Australia, Migration Museum

-- Horizons: The Peopling of Australia since 1788 - exhibition, National Museum of Australia
+- National Museum of Australia, Horizons: The Peopling of Australia since 1788, exhibition

 - Q Station, Sydney's Quarantine Station